 Ristorante Lattecaldo - Authentic Ticino food

 Our first course is a plate of local Ticino cheeses and meats.
 Our second dish is a platter of local steaks and traditionally made pork.
-(It is some of the best steak I have eaten in Switzerland.)
-After the meal, I peek around the corner of the restaurant to see Crimi's baby napping near a table.
+(It is some of the best steaks I have eaten in Switzerland.)
+After the meal, I peek around the restaurant's corner to see Crimi's baby napping near a table.
 I think to myself, I would like to lay myself out and nap after that grand meal…

 6835 Morbio Superiore

 Osteria Manciana - Ossobuco with a view from the village of Scudellate

 Osteria Manciana has become infamous for their view but also their ossobuco.
 It would be an insult If I did not order it.
 I did, and the sounds I made after each bite are organismic.
 It tasted like what an Italian Mom would make at home.

 And then comes the view, also breathtaking.
 The bikers whizz by, and the clouds dance between the valleys.
 A newly built balcony that overlooks the valley will accommodate more travelers to enjoy their meals with a spectacular view.